 Rule: A student who is on academic or disciplinary probation is not allowed to work off-campus without permission from the Administration.
-Students must adhere to the following requirements to work off campus: Off-Campus Requirements
+Students must adhere to the following requirements to work off campus:

+Off-Campus Requirements

-- Students who need to work after curfew hours will require approval from the Vice President of Students Services. - Students who work off campus must arrange with the Dorm Pastors and/or Resident Assistant if they are not able to attend special services such as revivals, outreaches, and other school events. - Students that live off campus and who work off campus must make arrangements with the Vice President of Student Services if they are not be able to attend special services such as revivals, outreaches, and other school events. - Students who work off campus must make their own transportation arrangements with a CMC staff member and/or student leader. - Students who work off campus must make payments on their school account in a timely manner with arrangements made with the. - Students who work off campus will be required to file a work card indicating the place of employment and the work schedule.
-If at any time should the work schedule change it must be filed with the Office of Student Services. - Permission to work off campus may be suspended at any time by the Administration for failure to comply with any part of this policy or in case of disciplinary action. - 7.
+- Students who need to work after curfew hours will require approval from the Vice President of Students Services. - Students who work off campus must arrange with the Dorm Pastors and/or Resident Assistant if they are not able to attend special services such as revivals, outreaches, and other school events. - Students that live off campus and who work off campus must make arrangements with the Vice President of Student Services if they are unable to attend special services such as revivals, outreaches, and other school events. - Students who work off campus must make their own transportation arrangements with a CMC staff member and/or student leader. - Students who work off campus must make payments on their school account in a timely manner with arrangements made with the Finance Office. - Students who work off campus will be required to fill out the Student Work Schedule form indicating the place of employment and the work schedule.
+If at any time should the work schedule change, the student must update the Office of Student Services. - Permission to work off campus may be suspended at any time by the Administration for failure to comply with any part of this policy or in case of disciplinary action. - 7.
 Under no circumstance may any work prohibit a student from attending class.